hashicorp/terraform-website/content/source/docs/enterprise/faq.html.md

 choose to rekey the Vault instance after bootstrapping is completed.
-This allows you to change the key shares and key threshold settings, places the Vault unseal keys under your control, and deactivates the auto-unseal behavior of the Private Terraform Enterprise instance.
+This allows you to change the key shares and key threshold settings, places the Vault unseal keys under your control, and deactivates the auto-unseal behavior of the Terraform Enterprise instance.

 The Vault documentation has a [guide](https://www.vaultproject.io/guides/rekeying-and-rotating.html#rekeying-vault)